pedramamini/RewindMCP/README.md

 # RewindDB

-a python library for interfacing with the rewind.ai sqlite database.
+A Python library for interfacing with the Rewind.ai SQLite database.

-## project overview
+## Project Overview

-rewinddb is a python library that provides a convenient interface to the rewind.ai sqlite database. rewind.ai is a personal memory assistant that captures audio transcripts and screen ocr data in real-time. this project allows you to programmatically access and search through this data, making it possible to retrieve past conversations, find specific information mentioned in meetings, or analyze screen content from previous work sessions.
+RewindDB is a Python library that provides a convenient interface to the Rewind.ai SQLite database.
+Rewind.ai is a personal memory assistant that captures audio transcripts and screen OCR data in real-time.
+This project allows you to programmatically access and search through this data, making it possible to retrieve past conversations, find specific information mentioned in meetings, or analyze screen content from previous work sessions.

-the project consists of three main components:
+The project consists of three main components:
-1. a core python library (`rewinddb`) for direct database access
+1. A core Python library (`rewinddb`) for direct database access
-2. command-line tools for transcript retrieval and keyword searching
+2. Command-line tools for transcript retrieval and keyword searching
-3. an mcp server that exposes these capabilities to genai models
+3. An MCP server that exposes these capabilities to GenAI models

-## installation
+## Installation

-### prerequisites
+### Prerequisites

-- python 3.6+
+- Python 3.6+
-- fastapi and uvicorn (for mcp server)
+- FastAPI and Uvicorn (for MCP server)

-### install from source
+### Install from Source

 ```bash
 # clone the repository